liunnn1994/You-Dont-Know-JS-zh-CN/CONTRIBUTING.md

 ## Editions

-The current edition of the books is the 2nd edition.
+The current (and final) edition of the books is the 2nd edition.

-Books 1 ("Get Started") and 2 ("Scope & Closures") were finished and published (ebook and print) back in early 2020, and **are therefore NOT open to further contribution**.
-Books 3 ("Objects & Classes") and 4 ("Types & Grammar") are in stable-draft status (maybe ~90-95% done), and *are* open to contributions.
-Books 5 ("Sync & Async") and 6 ("ES.Next & Beyond") are not currently planned to be worked on.

 I **am not accepting any contributions** for 1st edition books, no exceptions.

 ## Typos?

-Please don't worry about minor text typos.
-These will almost certainly be caught during the editing process.

-If you're going to submit a PR for typo fixes, please be measured in doing so by collecting several small changes into a single PR (in separate commits).
-Or, **just don't even worry about them for now,** because we'll get to them later.
-I promise.
+We're not worried about typo fixes anymore.
+The books are done and published.

 ## Search First!

+Seriously, no more need for contributions.

-Also, if you have any questions or concerns, please make sure to search the issues (both open and closed!) first, to keep the churn of issues to a minimum.
-I want to keep my focus on writing these books as much as possible.
+But, if you're going to attempt a contribution, please make sure to search the issues (both open and closed!) first.